 Non-clients: $295.00 per attendee

-With the number of students in California charter schools growing every year, there is increased pressure for adequate school facilities.
-The third webinar in the series helps school districts better strategize how they can meet the facilities needs of charter schools while still maintaining needed facilities for district programs.
+With the number of students in California charter schools encompassing approximately 10% of the total student population, there is an ever-present pressure for adequate school facilities.
+The third webinar in the series will help school districts better strategize how they can meet the facilities needs of charter schools while still maintaining needed facilities for district programs.
 For charter schools, identifying and understanding facilities and funding options can be a daunting task.
 For school districts, effectively managing facilities to include charter schools can be a challenge.
-This webinar provides information on the ways in which charter schools can access facilities—from acquiring or leasing private facilities to collaborating with a school district for district facilities, including through Proposition 39 (2000).
+This webinar will provide information on the ways in which charter schools can access facilities—from acquiring or leasing private facilities to collaborating with a school district for district facilities, including through Proposition 39 (2000).